 Propel is a programme for those entrepreneurs who have the greatest potential to start up and scale an export focused company, that is innovative and has the potential to become a significant exporter and employer.

-High Quality Workshop Training Programme
+High Quality Workshops

-A series of workshops with highly relevant content and interaction will take you on a step-by-step skills development plan, delivered by leading practitioners and experts.
+A series of 12 workshops with highly relevant content and interaction will take you on a step-by-step skills development plan, delivered by leading practitioners and experts.
 Along the way you will receive support to develop your business and revenue model, understand new business models and develop your own business plan.

 Financial support of up to £20,000 is available to eligible participants who attend programme training and events and who achieve key milestones in Phase 2 of the programme.